jamesaduncan/osom.guide/src/doctrine.md

 ### Do we listen to our ecosystem?

 The ecosystems that we create are powerful sensors for future change.
 But ecosystems need management, they need tending as a gardener tends a garden - sometimes we'll allow them to grow wild, sometimes we'll harvest, and sometimes we'll help direct or constrain them.
 These are particular skills that we can develop but the most important skill is that we listen to them.

 ## Leading

-Leadership is essential to a strong organization, and these doctrine patterns help us think about that.
+Leadership is essential to a strong organization, and these behaviours help us think about that.

 We try to make decisions quickly, measure the outcome and respond, and we know that strategy will change and develop over time.
 We want to get things right, but we know if a better way of doing something comes along then we need to be humble and adopt it.

 Do we try to pick a direction of travel, and then deal with the problems as they come along, or do we change direction at the first sign of a challenge?

 ### Do we move fast?